-So as you can see it’s a question with many variables and hard to answer.
-You just need to ask your self if the perks you get are worth it to YOU for your trip.
-What we can say very clearly that the Virgin Atlantic Premium Economy Product is a fantastic offering.
+So as you can see it’s a question with many variables and is hard to answer.
+You just need to ask yourself if the perks you get are worth it to YOUR for your trip.
+What we can say very clearly is that the Virgin Atlantic Premium Economy Product is a fantastic offering.
 It’s right up there with some first-class products and is a brilliant luxury way to travel that can be bagged for a brilliant price on certain flights.
 We would not hesitate to book if the price is right!

 Have Your Say